Cleanup plans for Washington County’s lead-tainted water

-WASHINGTON COUNTY, Ill. – The EPA proposes interim clean-up plans for groundwater in Washington County as its water is contaminated with lead.
+WASHINGTON COUNTY, Mo. – The EPA proposes interim clean-up plans for groundwater in Washington County as its water is contaminated with lead.

 The plans call for drinking water filters and health education as temporary actions.
 They hope this will keep people safe until the clean-up is done.